Deep Roots, Strong Teams: ProcDNA's Employee-Driven Green Initiative

 Gender: Inclusive of all genders.

-- Social & Economic Status: Open to all social and economic backgrounds, emphasizing community involvement.
+- Social & Economic Status: Open to all social and economic backgrounds, emphasising community involvement.

 Planting Methodology and Its Advantages